NervanaSystems/ngraph/doc/sphinx/source/fusion/index.rst

 Optimization passes can be programmed ahead of time if you know or can predict what your graph will look like when it's ready to be executed (in other words: which `ops` can be automatically translated into :doc:`nGraph Core ops <../ops/index>`).

+The ``Interpreter`` is simply a backend providing reference implementations of ngraph ops in C++, with the focus on simplicity over performance.

 Example